Slaven Bilic has been sacked as West Ham manager

 West Ham United are in search of a new manager after Slaven Bilic’s departure.
 Photograph: PA

-The Premier League club announced the departure of the Croatian, who was appointed in June 2015 on a three-year contract, on Monday after Saturday’s 4-1 loss to Liverpool.
+West Ham United have sacked Slaven Bilic as manager and are set to appoint David Moyes on an initial six-month contract.

+The club are in the relegation zone following Saturday’s 4-1 defeat by Liverpool and, barring a breakdown in negotiations, Moyes will take over.
+West Ham are offering him a deal until the end of the season, at which point Moyes’s future would be reviewed.

-“West Ham United can confirm that Slaven Bilic has today left his position with the club,” the Hammers said in a statement.
+West Ham said in a statement: “West Ham United can confirm that Slaven Bilic has today left his position with the Club.

-Former Everton, Manchester United and Sunderland boss David Moyes is widely expected to replace Bilic at the London Stadium.
+“West Ham United can confirm that Bilic’s coaching assistants Nikola Jurcevic, Edin Terzic, Julian Dicks and Miljenko Rak have also left the club with immediate effect.

-The Hammers statement added: “The club’s search for a new manager to take West Ham United forward is under way and an announcement regarding Bilic’s successor is expected to be made over the coming days.”
+“The club’s search for a new manager to take West Ham United forward is underway and an announcement regarding Bilic’s successor is expected to be made over the coming days.”

-Bilic’s assistants Nikola Jurcevic, Edin Terzic, Julian Dicks and Miljenko Rak have also left the club with immediate effect.
+Moyes is out of work after finishing bottom of the Premier League with Sunderland last season.
+He has also managed in England’s top flight with Everton and Manchester United and had an unsuccessful spell with Real Sociedad in 2014-15.

+Bilic took over as West Ham manager in 2015 and finished seventh in his first campaign, then 11th last season.
+His team have managed only two wins from their first 11 league games this season and the heavy defeat by Liverpool followed a 3-0 reverse against Brighton in their previous home match.